Tipp City in Miami County, Ohio — The American Midwest (Great Lakes)

 The neighboring town of Tippecanoe was platted in 1840 soon establishing a newspaper, a fire department, and numerous businesses.
 Hyattsville never expanded beyond the original twenty- seven lots.
 In 1874 Hyattsville merged with Tippecanoe and the two towns were renamed Tippecanoe City.

 Location.
 39° 57.673′ N, 84° 10.731′ W. Marker is in Tipp City, Ohio, in Miami County.
-Marker is at the intersection of Hyatt Street (County Route 153) and Main Street (Ohio Route 571), on the left when traveling north on Hyatt Street.
-Touch for map. marker is in a “pocket park”, next to the Dairy Queen, at the north west corner of Main and Hyatt Streets in Tipp City, Ohio.
-Hyatt Street is about ½ mile east of the intersection of I-75 and St Rt 571, exit #68.
+Marker is at the intersection of Hyatt Street (County Route 153) and Main Street (Ohio Route 571), on the left when traveling north on Hyatt Street. marker is in a “pocket park”, next to the Dairy Queen, at the north west corner of Main and Hyatt Streets in Tipp City, Ohio.
+Hyatt Street is about ½ mile east of the intersection of Touch for map.
 Marker is at or near this postal address: 15 N Hyatt St, Tipp City OH 45371, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured Tipp City Veterans Memorial (within shouting distance of this marker); Miami and Erie Canal Lock 15 (approx. 0.6 miles away); WACO Aircraft Company (approx. 3.7 miles away); Thomas Cemetery / Abraham Thomas (approx. 4 miles away); The Village of Tadmor / The National Road (approx. 4½ miles away); Elizabeth Township (approx. 4.9 miles away); Phoneton (approx. 5 miles away); The Crossroads of America (approx. 5 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Tipp City Veterans Memorial (within shouting distance of this marker); Miami and Erie Canal Lock 15 (approx. 0.6 miles away); Miami and Erie Canal (approx. 3½ miles away); WACO (approx. 3.7 miles away); WACO Aircraft Company (approx. 3.7 miles away); Thomas Cemetery / Abraham Thomas (approx. 4 miles away); The Village of Tadmor / The National Road (approx. 4½ miles away); Elizabeth Township (approx. 4.9 miles away).
 Touch for a list and map of all markers in Tipp City.